Lemoncode/webpack-by-sample/version 4/03 environments/01 linting/README.md

 - We can trigger the linting by saving the `students.js` file again with no changes.
 Then we can see how the error referring to the console is not shown anymore.

 ![disabling no-console rule](../../99%20Readme%20Resources/03%20Environments/01%20Linting/disabling%20no-console%20rule.png)

+> You can disable as well rule for some given lines of code (see hint in VS Code).

 - Other example is the rule named [max-lines](http://eslint.org/docs/rules/max-lines).
 This rule _enforces a maximum number of lines per file, in order to aid in maintainability and reduce complexity._ For demo purposes we're going to configure it with a ridiculously low number of lines, that is, just one, so we can see the error.